 Engaging Instructional Resources: Model lessons that feature motivating classroom activities, engaging texts, and challenging practice.
 They’re developed in close collaboration with educational experts and align closely with state standards.

 Learning Checkpoints: The Pre-AP digital unit quizzes and performance tasks help students track their growth against consistent, high standards and allow teachers the opportunity to refocus on foundational concepts that need more attention.
 Final exams in each course provide an opportunity for students to demonstrate their mastery.

-Collaborative Educator Workshops: Pre-AP Readiness Workshops introduce the content, design, and pedagogy of Pre-AP, and are a great way to help prepare future Pre-AP teachers.
+Collaborative Educator Workshops: Pre-AP Readiness Workshops introduce the content, design, and pedagogy of Pre-AP.
 New Pre-AP teachers can attend an official Pre-AP Course Teacher Institute, a four-day collaborative experience that empowers participants to begin to prepare and plan for their Pre-AP course.
 Teachers explore course materials and experience model lessons from the student’s point of view.
 They also work with peers to begin to plan and build their own course materials, so they are ready on day one of instruction.
 Additional online modules are available to course teachers and give fresh, new approaches all year long.

 The Pre-AP Designation

 The Pre-AP courses that a school offers will receive the College Board’s official Pre-AP designation.